TypeStrong/typedoc-site/options/output.md

 The [categorizeByGroup](/options/organization/#categorizebygroup) option also affects this behavior.
 If set (the default), and `includeGroups` is _not_ set, the value of `includeCategories` will be effectively ignored since categories will be created only within groups.

+Also determines if project "folders" should become nested dropdowns in the navigation pane.
+This option will only have an effect if your project includes multiple entry points in different folders. `navigation.includeFolders` defaults to `true`.

 ## navigationLeaves